 UE of this version of the specification shall be able to support simultaneous reception and transmission on different bands for each band combination including at least one FDD band and at least one TDD band.

+7.7.3 Simultaneous transmission of PUCCH in licensed spectrum and PUSCH in LAA SCells

+It is mandatory to support simultaneous transmission of PUCCH in licensed spectrum and PUSCH in LAA SCells if the UE supports uplink LAA operation.
+If the UE supports dual connectivity, this is applicable within each cell group.

 7.8 Positioning features

 7.8.1 OTDOA Inter-frequency RSTD measurement indication

-It is mandatory to support delivery of InterFreqRSTDMeasurementIndication as specified in TS 36.331 [5, 5.5.7] for UEs indicating support for inter-frequency RSTD measurements for OTDOA as specified in TS 36.355 [13] and requiring measurement gaps for performing these measurements.
+It is mandatory to support delivery of InterFreqRSTDMeasurementIndication as specified in MFA TS 36.331 [5, Section 5.5.7] for UEs indicating support for inter-frequency RSTD measurements for OTDOA as specified in 3GPP TS 36.355 [13] and requiring measurement gaps for performing these measurements.

 7.9 Void